atar-axis/xpadneo/docs/TROUBLESHOOTING.md

   to xpadneo.

-### Gamepad axes are swapped, seemingly unresponsive or strange behavior
+### Gamepad Axes Are Swapped, Seemingly Unresponsive or Strange Behavior

 If you observe this problem with `jstest`, `systemsettings joystick` (KDE) or `jstest-gtk`, there's usually nothing to do as these test programs use the old `joydev` API while most (modern) games use the `evdev` API.
 Some emulators,